-Condensation particle counters (CPC) are widely used aerosol detectors to provide a measurement of the total particle number concentration in environmental monitoring, in automotive exhaust testing or in scanning mobility particle spectrometers (SMPS), where the concentration information is used to obtain the particle number size distribution below 1 μm.
-The clear advantage of CPCs is their ability to provide single particle counting with detection of particles down to the cluster-particle transition regime of a few nanometers.
+Condensation particle counters (CPCs) are widely used aerosol detectors to provide a measurement of the total particle number concentration in environmental monitoring, in automotive exhaust testing or in scanning mobility particle spectrometers (SMPSs), where the concentration information is used to obtain the particle number size distribution below 1 μ m.
+The clear advantage of CPCs is their ability to provide single-particle counting with detection of particles down to the cluster-particle transition regime of a few nanometers.
 While aerosol particles with sizes well below 200 nm are difficult to detect by optical means (at least using visible light), CPCs artificially create an environment of a supersaturated vapor, which condenses onto the nanoscale aerosol particles and thereby grows them to optically detectable sizes.
 However, this condensation process initiated by heterogenous nucleation of the supersaturated vapor on the aerosol surface is a complex interaction between the aerosol seed and the supersaturated vapor (Winkler et al., 2008), which typically leads to a minimum detectable size.
 For particles smaller than the minimum detectable size, the achieved supersaturation is not sufficient to overcome the Kelvin barrier due to the increased curvature of the particle seed's surface.
-CPCs are therefore characterized by their counting https://doi.org/10.5194/ar-2024-2 Preprint.
-Discussion started: 29 January 2024 efficiency (cutoff) curve, where the detected concentration of a certain seed particle size is compared to a reference instrument, typically a Faraday Cup Electrometer (FCE), which is commonly expected to have unit detection efficiency even for the smallest clusters but cannot provide single-particle counting.
+CPCs are therefore characterized by their counting efficiency (cutoff) curve, where the detected concentration of a certain seed particle size is compared to a reference instrument, typically a Faraday cup electrometer (FCE), which is commonly expected to have unit detection efficiency even for the smallest clusters but cannot provide single-particle counting.